brendencoffey/joe-marketing-site/blog/posts/5-profit-killers-that-drain-coffee-shop-margins-and-how-to-fix-them.md

 ---
 title: 5 Profit Killers That Drain Coffee Shop Margins (and How to Fix Them)
-date: 2025-03-26T16:50:00.000-07:00
+date: 2025-03-26T23:50:00.000Z
 author: joe Team
 category: coffee-tips
+excerpt: >-
-excerpt: Discover the top 5 hidden profit killers draining your coffee shop—from food costs to loyalty programs—and how to fix them with the right tools and strategy.
+  Discover the top 5 hidden profit killers draining your coffee shop—from food costs to loyalty programs—and how to fix them with the right tools and strategy.
 featured: true
+featured_image: >-
+  /images/blog/posts/5-profit-killers-that-drain-coffee-shop-margins-and-how-to-fix-them.png
 ---
 You’re brewing great coffee.
 Your shop is buzzing.
 But when you check your numbers, they don’t add up.